Help save London’s stag beetles

 Please report any sightings of stag beetles, or of the related lesser stag beetle.

 The below map only shows where stag beetles have been recorded in London, and may not present an accurate representation of where they live, because not all sightings are recorded.
 Our aim is to create a more accurate map by encouraging more people to record their stag beetle sightings.

 How you can help London's stag beetles

-As well as reporting your sightings of stag beetles there's lots you can do to help them, especially if you have access to a garden.
+As well as reporting your sightings of stag beetles there are lots of things you can do to help them, especially if you have access to a garden.

 - Download our stag beetle advice note for guidance on how to build a stag beetle log pile;